-These fields contain the URL, Bundle Name and Enrollment Password used in an enrollment which is kicked off immediately after all other ZTP handling is completed.
-If a reboot is required because of a config file being provided the enrollment will start after the reboot.
+These fields contain the URL, Bundle Name and Enrollment Password used in an enrollment which is kicked off after all other ZTP handling is completed.
+If a reboot is required because of a config file being provided the enrollment starts after the reboot.
 Otherwise it happens immediately.